6 Reasons I walk the Camino de Santiago in Spain and Portugal

 How often in our lives do we have the chance to spend nearly every waking hour of every day outdoors?

 Travel Fever Tours takes groups to walk the Camino in both Spain and Portugal.
-Follow this link to find more information about our Camino tour in September 2024.
+Follow this link to find more information about our Camino tour in May/April 2025.

 The Spanish Camino, starting in Pamplona